 Which Sacred Book (if any) Answers all the Questions with Coherent Completeness?
-That is the Only One we’re looking for.
+That is the Only One we’re searching out.

-One could read that introductory question and retort, ‘Sam, that’s a Catch 22 conundrum: You’ve got to read, study, comprehend and be an expert of ALL the sacred books before you can possibly decide if there’s just one that answers this criteria.’
+Just one Sacred Book?!
+One could read that introductory question and retort, “Sam, that’s a Catch 22 conundrum: You’ve got to read, study, comprehend and be an expert of ALL the sacred books before you can decide if there’s just one that answers these criteria.”
 That, in itself, is a lifetime endeavor.
 Indeed some have gone that route.

 Folk religions (5.9%)